nickyiliwang0000/h/applied-javascript/accessing-api-data-with-ajax.md

 Click the `Learn More` link and you'll be redirected to [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSMissingAllowOrigin) telling you that a _CORS_ (cross-origin resource sharing) header is missing.

 > When we make an _HTTP_ (hypertext transfer protocol) request to a different domain than the one that hosts the file with the request in it, we are creating a _cross-site_ HTTP request.
 HTTP requests come with information for the browsers called _headers_.
 Think of headers like the front of a letter: they say who the message is from, who it's to, and where the addressee expected to be located.
-Most servers will not allow HTTP requests from external sources for security reasons.
-Kind of like how government officials don't open letters with no return addresses.
-[Could be anthrax](https://en.wikipedia.org/wiki/2001_anthrax_attacks)!
+Most servers will not allow HTTP requests from external sources for security reasons - kind of like how you don't open emails from unknown senders because it could be a virus.

-AJAX is restricted by the _same-origin policy_ which [basically states](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) that people can only send letters to themselves (i.e. AJAX requests to a domain/subdomain can only come from that same domain/subdomain).
+AJAX is restricted by the _same-origin policy_ which [basically states](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) that people can only send emails to themselves (i.e. AJAX requests to a domain/subdomain can only come from that same domain/subdomain).

-#### How do we send letters to other people!?
+#### How do we send emails to other people!?
 ##### JSONP
 One way of getting around the same-origin policy without messing directly with the headers is to ask for a data format called _JSON with padding_ (JSONP) in your AJAX request.
 The "padding" is a JavaScript wrapper that the server has set up.

 When we request JSONP in our `$.ajax()` method, jQuery injects a script tag into our website temporarily.
 The script's `src` attribute points to a bit of JavaScript on the server from which we requested data.
 The server then wraps the JSON data in a JavaScript function (the aforementioned padding).
 This function becomes available to us, gets executed, and we get our data.
 Then, the script tag is removed from our website.

 This technique doesn't break the same-origin policy because you are requesting **JavaScript** from another server, not JSON data.
 Requesting JavaScript from another domain is an integral part of the modern web and we do it all the time (e.g. loading jQuery from Google's CDN).
-In the extended anthrax metaphor from above, think of requesting JavaScript as a government official ordering a coffee - it **could** have anthrax in it, but it's so much less likely than a letter mailed to them with covered in creepy handwriting.

 #### If you API doesn't have a JSONP wrapper set up